Charters

 What school do I attend and am I eligible for busing?

-1. To determine which school your child should attend, use: Which School Do I Attend? (link on the home page of STSWR)
+1. To determine which school your student should attend, use: Which School Do I Attend?

-2. To determine your child’s Transportation Eligibility, use: Transportation Eligibility
+2. To determine your students’s Transportation Eligibility, use: Can I Ride a Bus?

 Where can I go to see bus delays, cancellations or school closures?